WaywardGame/mod-reference/README.md

 Our "[todo](https://trello.com/b/PWX1Hpjn/wayward-todo)" and idea list is huge and it's likely many ideas are already planned for Wayward or were submitted to us previously.
 If we have in fact taken direct inspiration from your idea/submission, we will always contact you beforehand.
 The community and player-base has always delivered us great ideas.
 Steam Workshop allows for those ideas to become reality faster than they would otherwise appear in the game by us.

-That being said, we hope this not hinder you from making Wayward into whatever you want and sharing your creativity with the community.
+That being said, we hope this does not hinder you from making Wayward into whatever you want and sharing your creativity with the community.

 Have fun!